wbaopaul/scATAC-pro/README.md

 ### Software packages required

-**The following packages Will be automatically installed if NOT detected by the installation script.**
+**The following packages will be automatically installed if NOT detected by the installation script.**

 -   BWA (&gt;=0.7.17), bowtie, bowtie2
 -   MACS2 (&gt;=2.2.5)